 Most of us have a special someone in our life; some even have more than one special person in their life.
 One of the most important persons’ in our life is our Mother.
 Why?
-There are a multiple of reasons, why our mother is a significant person in our life.
-Let’s keep in mind that the maternal figure is so important, that she even has her own day; Mothers’ Day, a celebration dedicated to her, honoring mothers, grandmothers and all maternal figures that exist in our life.
+There are multiple reasons, why our mother is a significant person in our life.
+Let’s keep in mind that the maternal figure is so important, that she even has her own day; Mothers’ Day, a celebration dedicated to her, honoring mothers, grandmothers, and all maternal figures that exist in our life.

 The Origins, the Current Tradition

 A celebration that can be traced to the ancient Greeks and the Romans, in ancient times Romans and Greeks would pay their tributes to the mother goddesses Rhea and Cybele.
 Both deities had exclusive worshiping in their cultures and were considered the “mothers of gods”.
 In the past this celebration had religious origins, today Mothers’ Dayhas transform from a religious idea to a more traditional and commercial idea.
 Is very common to see children and grown-ups; purchase flowers, purchase gifts, make letter and dedicate their time to make their mother' smile.

 During the Civil War (1861-1865 USA)

 During the Civil War, the United States was going through several difficulties; there were several bodies that needed to care, ideas were revolving and slavery was about to end.
 To aid the children understand the events occurring in their surroundings and help families in the community combat childhood diseases and unsanitary conditions; a woman took charge and became an activist, her name Ann Maria Reeves Jarvis.